Argument Lists

 macros that are defined.

-(or their long-winded
+compile, load, and eval (or their long-winded

-ANSI equivalents, :compile-toplevel
+ANSI equivalents, :compile-toplevel, :load-toplevel,

-and :execute
+and :execute).

-form is handled differently depending on
+The eval-when form is handled differently depending on

 whether or not it is being compiled as a top-level form.